Random coalescing geodesics in first-passage percolation: Properties of random coalescing geodesics

-Now, assume that $\rho_G=\rho_{G'}$.
+Assume that $\rho_G=\rho_{G'}$.
 By Proposition~\ref{mendoza} the two geodesics are confined to the same sector of width at most $\pi/2$.
-There is thus a half-plane $H=H_i$ for which both $G$ and $G'$ eventually moves into.
+There is thus a half-plane $H=H_i$ for which both $G$ and $G'$ eventually move into.
 We assume that $H$ is the right half-plane; the remaining cases being similar.

-Define
+It follows from Lemma~\ref{valpolicella} that $G=G'$ if and only if $G_H=G_H'$, and shall therefore work with half-plane geodesics.
+Aiming for a contradiction we assume that $G_H\neq G_H'$ with positive probability.
+Since $G_H$ and $G_H'$ are coalescing, this will then have to hold with probability one.
+For the same reason, either $G_H$ lies asymptotically above (or counterclockwise of) $G_H'$ with probability one, or the other way around.
+We shall assume that $G_H$ lies asymptotically above $G_H'$ almost surely.